 It is silver’s particularly stunning historical rates of return during financial chaos – even better returns than gold – that makes it such an important portfolio asset.

-When the gold-to-silver ratio is considerably lower than 80, silver still represents an incredible bargain because of its tremendous dual potential as both a fair-weather investment asset and as a hedge against economic troubles.
+When the gold-to-silver ratio is considerably lower than 80, silver still represents an incredible bargain because of its tremendous dual potential as both a fair-weather portfolio asset and as a hedge against economic troubles.

-Take a few moments to learn more about the potential of silver to enhance your investment portfolio.
+Take a few moments to learn more about the potential of silver to enhance your retirement portfolio.
 Call Augusta Precious Metals at 800-700-1008 and share your goals and concerns with one of our knowledgeable gold and silver specialists.